doraemonj/doraemonj.github.io/navel_ravikant_current_educational_system/index.md

 #### It's completely obsolete.

-Education system is a path-dependent outcome from the need for daycare, from the need for prisons, for college ange males who would otherwise overrun society, and cause a lot of havoc.
+Education system is a path-dependent outcome from the need for daycare, from the need for prisons, for college aged males who would otherwise overrun society, and cause a lot of havoc.

 The original medieval universities had guard towers that face inwards.